 all or part of its rights or obligations under this Agreement without the prior written consent

-of the other Party, which consent shall not be unreasonably withheld or delayed.
+of the other Pat1y, which consent shall not be unreasonably withheld or delayed.

 9.10 No Waiver.
 No waiver of any term or provision of this Agreement shall be effective or